You are browsing a version that has not yet been released. |

 Proxy Objects

-A proxy object is an object that is put in place or used instead of the real object.
+A proxy object is an object that is put in place or used instead of the "real" object.
 A proxy object can add behavior to the object being proxied without that object being aware of it.
-In Doctrine 2, proxy objects are used to realize several features but mainly for transparent lazy-loading.
+In ORM, proxy objects are used to realize several features but mainly for transparent lazy-loading.

 Proxy objects with their lazy-loading facilities help to keep the subset of objects that are already in memory connected to the rest of the objects.
 This is an essential property as without it there would always be fragile partial objects at the outer edges of your object graph.